-An Azure Firewall is deployed in the hub network in this architecture.
-When used as a shared solution and consumed by multiple workloads, an Azure Firewall deployment can save on cloud spending significantly over other network virtual appliances.
+This architecture deploys an Azure Firewall instance in the hub network.
+Using an Azure Firewall deployment as a shared solution consumed by multiple workloads can significantly save cloud costs compared to other NVAs.
 For more information, see Azure Firewall vs. network virtual appliances.

 - Different zones have different transfer rates.

-Consider planning for IP addressing based on your peering requirements, and ensure the address space doesn't overlap across cross-premises locations and Azure locations.
+Plan for IP addressing based on your peering requirements, and make sure the address space doesn't overlap across cross-premises locations and Azure locations.

 Operational excellence covers the operations processes that deploy an application and keep it running in production.
 For more information, see Overview of the operational excellence pillar.

-You should also consider enabling the Azure Firewall diagnostic logging to better get insights into DNS requests and allow/deny results in the logs.
+Also consider enabling Azure Firewall diagnostic logging to get better insights into the DNS requests and the allow/deny results in the logs.

 Deploy this scenario

-This deployment includes one hub virtual network, and two peered spokes.
-An Azure Firewall and Azure Bastion host are also deployed.
-Optionally, the deployment can include virtual machines in the first spoke network and a VPN gateway.
+This deployment includes one hub virtual network and two connected spokes, and also deploys an Azure Firewall instance and Azure Bastion host.
+Optionally, the deployment can include VMs in the first spoke network and a VPN gateway.

 az group create --name hub-spoke --location eastus

-Run the following command to deploy the hub and spoke network configuration, VNet peerings between the hub and spoke, and a Bastion host.
-When prompted, enter a username and password.
-These values can be used to access the virtual machine located in the spoke network.
+Run the following command to deploy the hub and spoke network configuration, virtual network peerings between the hub and spokes, and an Azure Bastion host.
+When prompted, enter a user name and password.
+You can use this user name and password to access VMs in the spoke networks.

 az deployment group create --resource-group hub-spoke \ --template-uri https://raw.githubusercontent.com/mspnp/samples/main/solutions/azure-hub-spoke/azuredeploy.json

-For detailed information and extra deployment options, see the Azure Resource Manager (ARM) templates used to deploy this solution.
+For detailed information and extra deployment options, see the hub and spoke templates that deploy this solution.

-The hub in a hub-spoke network topology is the main component in a connectivity subscription in an Azure landing zone.
+The hub in a hub-spoke network topology is the main component of a connectivity subscription in an Azure landing zone.
 For more information about building large-scale networks in Azure with routing and security managed by the customer or by Microsoft, see Define an Azure network topology.